 Course/Final Exam Schedule

 All courses are taught in English.
-Students may register for two or three of the following courses.
+Students may register for two of the following courses.
 Each course is two units.
-Students taking six units must take Latin American Laws and Institutions in accordance with the ABA scheduling rules.
 There are no prerequisites.

 - Corruption and Government

 1:20 - 3:10 p.m.
 T, W, Th